Highley: Transport

 Highley has two stops on the Severn Valley Railway, at Highley Station and Country Park Halt.

 The main railway stop is a substantial sandstone Victorian railway station.
 The station is also home to a museum of village life, housed within a vintage post office sorting carriage and home of the Engine Shed which houses a collection of heritage locomotives, a gift shop and a café.
 Down a small flight of steps from Highley railway station is the Ship Inn Public House, and from there a public footpath leads back to the Country Park and to the Severn Way waymarked walk.

-The other stop is an unmanned request halt near the bridge for the Country Park.
+The other stop is an unstaffed request halt near the bridge for the Country Park.
 Passengers wishing to board the train at the halt stop the train by holding out their hand, as if hailing a bus, and those wishing to alight are advised to speak to the guard of the train before it leaves the previous station.